toncoinpool/stratum-miner/README.md

 ### GUI Fields

--   Mining binary: select `pow-miner-gpu` binary for your system.
-Each binary has a `Custom` version built from our [fork](https://github.com/toncoinpool/pow-miner-gpu) of the official miners. `Custom` miners are not well-tested but should have higher GPU utilization, especially on high end GPUs.
-Use at your own risk!
+-   Mining binary: select `pow-miner-gpu` binary for your system
 -   GPUs: GPUs, that you want to use for mining
 -   Wallet address: correct TON Wallet address. `DO NOT USE ANY CRYPTO EXCHANGE SERVICES WALLETS!!!`
 -   Rig name: rig name for statistics on website.
 Allowed symbols are `latin`, `numeric`, ` `, `-`, `_`, max 24 symbols